How to connect and log on to an Azure virtual machine running Windows

 - If you haven't already done so, sign in to the Azure portal.

-- On the Hub menu, click Virtual Machines.
+- In the left menu, click Virtual Machines.

 - Select the virtual machine from the list.

-On the blade for the virtual machine, click Connect.
+On the page for the virtual machine, click Connect.

 Log on to the virtual machine